alexhsamuel/ora/README.md

 # Limitations

-Cron currently has the following limitations.
+Ora currently has the following limitations.

 - Support for the ([proleptic](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar))